Mindf*ck and the Political Machine of Personal Data

 Personal data is not merely a record of the past.
 In the hands of platforms, campaigns, brokers, and model builders, it becomes a way to predict and shape future perception.
 A feed is not just a delivery channel.
 It is a testing environment.
 A profile is not just an identity.
 It is an operating surface for institutions that want to reach the person without becoming visible to the public.

-The defensive response has to be structural: data minimization, political ad transparency, meaningful consent, broker regulation, independent audits, recommender accountability, limits on sensitive targeting, provenance for synthetic media, public-interest archives, and strong whistleblower channels.
+The defensive response has to be structural: data minimization, political ad transparency, meaningful consent, broker regulation, independent audits, recommender accountability, limits on sensitive targeting, provenance for synthetic media, public-interest archives, claim hygiene, and strong whistleblower channels.
 Media literacy helps, but it cannot make individuals responsible for reverse-engineering an influence system built to be asymmetrical.

 The book matters because it shows how mundane technical work can become political engineering before the builders have admitted what they are building.
 Databases, models, dashboards, audience tools, and generated messages are not outside democracy.
 They are now part of the machinery through which democratic reality is made visible, distorted, contested, and governed.